 CBD, also known as cannabidiol, is a natural chemical that can be extracted from the cannabis plant.
 Cannabis is well known as a class B drug that is illegal in the UK, which is due to the chemical compound THC (tetrahydrocannabinol) that cannabis contains.
 Pure CBD, however, doesn’t have the psychoactive effects as THC, and therefore is perfectly legal in the UK.

-The potential health benefits of CBD have started to emerge in recent times as scientific studies have intensified.
+The potential wellness benefits of CBD have started to emerge in recent times as scientific studies have intensified.
 Research continues to develop, however, the discoveries so far are undoubtedly promising.
-Moreover, regular users report that CBD is invaluable as natural relief and assistance to their health and wellbeing.
+Moreover, regular users report that CBD is invaluable as natural relief and assistance to their wellbeing.

 Consequently, an explosive development of CBD products has landed in the UK CBD market.
 Buyers can now choose from CBD oils, balms, capsules, sprays, gummies, bath bombs and oral drops.
 Furthermore, they are easy to get hold of; CBD is an over-the-counter product that can be picked up from many high street stores and pharmacies such as Boots.
 The most popular CBD product is CBD oil.